 the Metaverse are challenging how education will prepare

 We are transforming into a society of thought leaders,

-shape how we explore the planets, the oceans and seas and
+will shape how we explore the planets, the oceans, and

-even face global climate changes.
-Technology will help us
+seas and even face global climate changes.
+Technology

 Presidents.
 They will be attorneys, plumbers, first responders,